Code of Conduct

 - Students may not leave the playground or go into the parking lot during lunch or after school without an adult.

-- The child care bathrooms are to be used at lunch.
+- The child care restrooms are to be used at lunch.

-- Bathrooms may be used during the recess period and lunch.
+- Restrooms may be used during the recess period and lunch.

 - Students should report any problems in the bathrooms immediately to a campus supervisor or adult.